swizzin/docs.swizzin.ltd/docs/getting-started/box-basics.md

 :::

 ## box
-When run alone, box will start a graphical user interface with install and remove functions similar to the initial setup.
-This is a good option if you are new to swizzin and/or linux, but once you get familiar with the system, `install` and `remove` are more powerful options.
+When run alone, `box` will start a guided tutorial with install and remove options for availible applications.
+This option is intended for unfamiliar Swizzin or Linux users.
+Most users will find `install`, `remove` and `upgrade` to be more viable options, after the initial setup procress.

 Syntax:
 ```bash